tag1consulting/goose/README.md

 At this time, a Goose process can be either a manager or a worker, not both.
-Therefor, it makes sense to launch your first worker on the same server that the master is running on.
+Therefor, it makes sense to launch your first worker on the same server that the manager is running on.
 If not otherwise configured, a Goose worker will try to connect to the manager on the localhost.
 This can be done as folows:

 ```